 Playback - This option can be selected to view videos that are stored in Removable Media on the controller.
 Videos present in both A (microSD) and B (USB) drives are supported and can be viewed.
 Supported formats including .mp4, .mov, .mpg, and .wmv, can be played.

 Select Playback and enter video name in the Enter Target Path field either directly or through registers.

 For example: Test1.mp4 (from microSD) or B:\Test2.mp4 (from USB).
-See Figure 16.2, below.

 15.4 Video Properties: Control